NicolasHug/nicolashug.github.io/_posts/2019-06-01-gradient_boosting_descent.md

 *GBDT* (Gradient Boosting Decision Trees) to refer to gradient boosting in general.

+Each of the base estimators $h_m$ isn't trying to predict the target $y_i$.
+Instead, the base estimators are trying to predict gradients.
 **This sum $\sum_{m = 1}^{\text{n_iter}} h_m(\mathbf{x}_i)$ is actually
 performing a gradient descent.**